 Spider veins are only of cosmetic nuisance and not covered by medical insurance or Medicare.
 The average cost for laser therapy may vary from $200 - $400 per session.

 Laser vein treatment takes less than an hour and is performed in a doctor's office or clinic and under local anesthesia.
 The procedure uses a focused beam of light to target the spider vein without damaging nearby tissue.
 The laser heats and destroys the spider vein and it disappears over a period of four to six weeks.

 What type of laser is used to treat spider veins?

-The most common laser used to treat spider veins is the Nd: YAG Laser system.
-It is a hand held device and also has a cooling tip to minimize the discomfort during the therapy.
+The most common laser used to treat spider veins is the Nd: YAG laser system.
+It is a hand-held device and also has a cooling tip to minimize discomfort during the therapy.

 How does the laser work?

-The Nd YAG laser pierces the skin and penetrates the superficial blood vessel.
-The heat generated from the laser coagulates the blood inside the vessel causing it to collapse and seal.
-Over the next few weeks, the vessel will disappear and all the blood will be removed by the body's scavenging cells.
+The Nd: YAG laser penetrates the skin into the superficial blood vessel.
+The heat generated from the laser coagulates the blood inside the spider vein, causing it to collapse and seal.
+Over the next few weeks, the spider vein will disappear and all the blood will be removed by the body's scavenging cells.
 The newer laser treatments allow the delivery of a precise dosage of energy to each blood vessel without injuring any nearby structures.

 How do I know if I am a candidate for laser vein treatment?

 All individuals are evaluated prior to laser therapy.
 Spider veins do not cause symptoms and are of a cosmetic concern only.
 For those who have symptoms, further investigation is done to ensure that they do not have varicose veins.
 Laser therapy is most effective for the very small spider veins and not used to treat large varicose veins.